Forgotten (1933 film)

-Forgotten is a 1933 American Pre-Code film directed by Richard Thorpe.
+Forgotten is a 1933 American pre-Code film directed by Richard Thorpe.

-Plot summary
+Plot

-Retired Papa Strauss, a widower, who has been a successful dye manufacturer, is being shifted around from one married-son's home to the other, and is not welcome at all because his daughters-in-law object to his smelly pipe smoking.
+Retired Papa Strauss, a widower, who has been a successful dye manufacturer, is being shifted around from one married son's home to the other, and is not welcome at all because his daughters-in-law object to his smelly pipe smoking.
 Finally the family tucks him 'out of sight and out of mind' into a nursing home, with very little 'honor thy father' thought given to it.

-However, unmarried daughter, Lena, who loves her father dearly, with help from an inheritance from her uncle, and her chemist fiancée, who has new patented technology, sets up a new dye works with her father as head.
+However, unmarried daughter, Lena, who loves her father dearly— with help from an inheritance from her uncle, and her chemist fiancée, who has new patented technology — sets up a new dye works with her father as head.
 They make a home for him.
 The new company steals business from the sons' company and finally the father has to bail them out.
 The sons and their wives attitudes finally change.